Bart Gets Famous: Reception

 In its original broadcast, "Bart Gets Famous" aired during the week of January 31 to February 6, 1994, the first week of February sweeps.
 It finished 40th in ratings with a Nielsen rating of 11.7, and was viewed in 10.74 million households.
 It was the highest-rated show on Fox that week.

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote, "even without that final sequence, this would still be one of the best episodes, with Bart at his very best.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, wrote: "even without that final sequence, this would still be one of the best episodes, with Bart at his very best.
 The scenes in the box factory are superb, as is Martin and Skinner's joyful singing and, once again, Edna and Bart's enforced team-up."

 DVD Movie Guide's Colin Jacobson wrote, "lots of great moments pop up in this excellent program.
 Bart's rise to fame sparkles via its deft parody of instant—and fleeting—fame, and many wacky bits show up along the way such as Homer's fear that Bart got turned into a box. [...]
 This might be Season Five's best show."

-Patrick Bromley of DVD Verdict gave the episode a grade of A− and Bill Gibron of DVD Talk gave the episode a score of 4 out of 5.
+Patrick Bromley of DVD Verdict gave the episode a grade of A−, while Bill Gibron of DVD Talk gave the episode a score of 4 out of 5.